Lanfei/gulp-file-rev/README.md

 # gulp-file-rev [![NPM version][npm-image]][npm-url]

-> A gulp plugin to append the content hash to filenames.
+> A gulp plugin to revise files and replace references with new paths.

 ## Usage